 The Potwin Place Neighborhood Christmas Display is one of the most impressive stops on our tour of Topeka holiday lights.
 This national historic district has 6 blocks of well decorated, beautiful old homes, plus theme displays on the small roundabouts at each intersection.
 Potwin has an attractive mixture of Victorian, Italianate, and nineteenth century farmhouse style homes on brick streets.

 Start the tour driving north on Greenwood Avenue from Willow Avenue (4th Street) 4 blocks to Grove Avenue.
 West (left) on Grove to Woodlawn Avenue and back south on Woodlawn.

 Potwin Place has used several themes over the years and repeats a theme using much the same decorations every 5 or 6 years.
-The 2015 Christmas light display theme is a To Christmas with Love, based on the book by Topeka native Bonney Miller.
+The 2016 Christmas light display theme is a To Christmas with Love, based on the book by Topeka native Bonney Miller.
 This will be that last year for this theme set, as it's being retired.
-The sets will remain on display in Potwin Place until the Saturday after Christmas.
+The sets will remain on display in Potwin Place until the Saturday after New Year's.

 The History of the Potwin Place Christmas Displays